 We ask that you arrive about 30 minutes before your first appointment to allow enough time for parking, walking to the clinic, and checking in.
 You should park in the P2 Parking Garage, a free garage that is most convenient to the Duke Cancer Center Raleigh clinics.

-Our clinics are in Medical Office Building 7.
+Our clinics are in 3404 Wake Forest Rd.
 When you arrive, you will check in and register at the front desk.
 You will be asked to show your photo ID and insurance cards and pay your required co-pay(s).

 Learn more about navigating Duke Raleigh Hospital, including current construction zones.